Learn from grounded, experienced teachers

 Nicole has been training others since 2000.
 After founding Wildflower School of Botanical Medicine, she added an 8.5 acre botanical sanctuary and apiary into the mix in 2014.
 The school has expanded to online and in-person courses.

 Nicole continues to teach and see clients.
-She currently resides between the occupied lands of the Duwamish people and Tonkawa and Comanches.
+She currently resides between the occupied lands of the Coast Salish, Tonkawa, Lipan Apache and Comanche Peoples.
+You can schedule with her here for wellness appointments

 The History of Wildflower